bendyworks/concert-cam/README.md

     iface default inet dhcp
     ```
+    (be sure to change `wlan1` to whatever your USB wifi dongle is called!)
 1. Restart each Pi: `shutdown -r now`
 1. Confirm that your wifi dongle is working by running `sudo wpa_cli` and then something like `ping google.com`
 1. Your Pi's should now be on your wifi network.